 Empathy has been a driving force during this period for leaders, employees and the general public.
 The sense of community can be utilised and celebrated once this period is over.

-Empowering the employee voice in a time of need has proven to be crucial in developing interventions.
-Valuing expertise, life and professional experiences has led to successful and timely reactions to the pandemic.
-How can we learn from this approach in the future?
+Empowering employees in times of need has proven crucial in developing effective interventions.
+Valuing their expertise, life and professional experiences and skills has resulted in successful and timely reactions to the pandemic.
+It’s important to consider how we can apply and learn from this approach in the future.

 Now is the time for leaders to step up – to be inclusive and be a force for change.
-We must ensure that inclusion remains a priority throughout the crisis and doesn’t slip behind reactive decision making.
-By staying on top of your inclusion journey, you can maintain the progress you have made and maintain the reputation of being an inclusive employer during and beyond Covid-19.
+We must ensure that inclusion remains a priority throughout the crisis and doesn’t slip behind reactive decision-making.
+By staying on top of your inclusion journey, you can maintain the progress you have made and maintain the reputation of being an inclusive employer during and beyond a crisis.

 Leaders will find a wealth of advice in the Clear Assured toolkit.